BioPAX/validator/biopax-validator-command/src/main/etc/README.txt

 PREREQUISITES:

 - Java 6
-- spring-agent.jar (from Spring 2.5.6; enables load-time weaving for AOP)
+- spring-instrument.jar (from Spring 2.5.6; enables load-time weaving for AOP)
 - Tomcat (6) must be started with the following option:

--Xmx2048m -Xms256m -javaagent:/full-path-to/spring-agent.jar
+-Xmx2048m -Xms256m -javaagent:/full-path-to/spring-instrument.jar

 (one can set the JAVA_OPTS variable and/or modify the Tomcat's startup script)